 When You Need To Stop Being Kind

-Few people may desire to be mean to others.
-Still, there can be situations in which kindness simply may not be effective.
-However, being direct can be perceived as being mean, so it may be important to differentiate between the two.
-There will likely be times in life when you need to be direct, and failing to do so can have consequences well beyond being perceived as rude.
+Although you may prefer to do everything possible to get along with others, there can be situations in which kindness is simply not effective or helpful—for you or those around you.
+However, being direct doesn’t necessarily mean you have to communicate in a mean way.
+There may be times in life when you need to be direct, and failing to do so can have consequences beyond being perceived as mean or rude.

-When someone's safety is at risk (this could include your own safety)
+- When someone's safety is at risk (including your own safety)

-If someone is at risk, it can be a good idea to speak up and put an end to a dangerous situation.
-They might be in physical danger, but there can be other types of danger as well.
-For instance, if a colleague at work is forcing another employee to do something that could jeopardize the person's job, it could be important and appropriate to speak up.
-You may need to use your judgment to evaluate circumstances like this, but if you decide to say something, you should be direct.
+If someone is at risk, it may be a good idea to speak up and put an end to a dangerous situation.
+This can include physical and other types of danger.
+For instance, if a colleague at work is forcing another employee to do something that could jeopardize the person's job, it may be appropriate to speak up.
+You may need to use your judgment to evaluate circumstances like this, but if you decide to say something, you may need to be direct and assertive.

 When Someone Is At Risk

-When someone's life or physical well-being is in danger, then you may need to be clear, forceful, and rational when speaking up.
-It can be best not to hesitate or worry about being rude if someone could be harmed.
+When someone's life or physical well-being is in danger, then you may need to be clear and direct when speaking up.
+It may be best not to hesitate or worry about being direct if someone could be harmed.
 Regardless of how your speech is perceived, it can be important to know that you're making the right choice by preventing harm.

-Part of being direct can be knowing how to be assertive.
+Part of being direct may involve knowing how to be assertive.
 This can be challenging when you're clashing with people you see regularly or people you love.
 Being kind, however, can have negative consequences in some circumstances, so sometimes you may need to speak up.

 For example, when you're in a situation where you must confront coworkers or business partners, you may need to consider your job and the health of the business.
-Very rarely may it be worth sparing their feelings when something important is at stake.
-That's why you may need to learn to say things like, "Your idea is not going to work," or "I don't think that's in our best interests right now."
+When something important is at stake, they may prefer that you speak directly rather than worry about their feelings.
+You may need to learn to say things like,"I don't think that's in our best interests right now."